 Ron Pramschufer: This is Ron Pramschufer and welcome to Publishing Basics Radio where weekly we try to help you navigate the self-publishing mine field.
 Today’s guest is David Maturo, former VP of Finance of Ex Libras, an Internet-based print-on-demand publishing company.
 Dave, what’s the difference between a conventional publisher, a self-publisher, a vanity publisher, a subsidy publisher, and a book printing service, and which one is Ex Libras?

-David Maturo: Ex Libras is what we call a self-publisher, and the difference is a traditional publisher makes an investment in an author.
+David Maturo: Ex Libras is what we call a self-publisher, and the difference is a traditional publisher makes an investment in an author which could be using business money, or with other resources as simplepayday – cash loans services online.
 Say you have Random House.
 They spend a great deal of money in marketing that author, building that author’s repertoire, and then they actually do an enormous print run of books, hundreds of thousands, if not millions, a huge up-front cost.
 Nine out of ten they lose on.
 Not everybody is a Grisham, but that 1 out of 10 will be a Grisham and will pay back for the rest of all of the other folks.

 Ron Pramschufer: Okay.